fluxninja/aperture/docs/content/concepts/flow-control/selector/flow-label.md

 is consumed (assuming you have baggage propagation configured throughout your system).

-### Aperture library
+### Aperture SDK

-The Aperture library, in addition to automatically pulling baggage from context, also takes an explicit `labels` map in the `Check()` call.
+The Aperture SDK, in addition to automatically pulling baggage from context, also takes an explicit `labels` map in the `Check()` call.

 ## Interaction with FluxNinja Cloud plugin {#plugin}